AlienMiylla/WHSTechNotes/journal.md

 # January 29, 2026

 The map testing is stupid why is it asking me kid qestions?
 One of them said 6 7 why just why?
 I rather do something else than wasting my time with the MAP testing.
 Like just give them my work that has been graded on and see where I'm at not a test where they ruin my health on these things to stess about.

+# February 2, 2026

+We have to be a perfession person and talk very nice we have to share some spaces with other people.